 How to buy the best fitness tracker

-The right activity tracker can provide you with an accurate, comprehensive and easy-to-understand view of your health, whether you’re running, cycling, swimming, measuring heart rate or just keeping an eye on your steps.
+The right activity tracker can provide you with an accurate, comprehensive and easy-to-understand view of your health, whether you’re running, cycling, swimming, monitoring your heart rate or just trying to up your step count.

 But paying for features you won't use, or for a device that's not designed for your type of exercise, is a common mistake.
 Our guide can help you settle on the perfect wearable so you can track your fitness and activity with a device you can trust.